mrdandelion6/Learn-to-Code/topics/cyber-security/notes.md

 if you don't know these, you're cooked. go read my notes on them first.

+# terminology

+we will introduce some terminology that we will be using throughout these notes:

+- **vulnerability**: a weakness in a system that can be exploited by an attacker.
+- **exploit**: to use a vulnerability
+- **impact**: the effect of an exploit

+## CIA triad

+the CIA triad is a model that is used to describe the core principles of information security. it stands for:

+#### C: confidentiality
+- ensuring that data is only accessible to those who are authorized to access it.
+#### I: integrity
+- ensuring that data is not altered by unauthorized users. information remains unchanged in transit and rest.
+#### A: availability
+- ensuring that data is available when needed to authorized users.

+we also further break down the CIA triad into the following:

+### vulerable system CIA
+- a system becomes vulernable when it is compromised..

+### subsequent system CIA
+- but what are the subsequent effects of a system being compromised?

+### more fine grained CIA

+#### A: authentication
+- ensuring that a user, data, or software is genuine
+#### A: accountability
+- maintaining identity and activity logs

+## common vulnerabilities

+we list the most common vulernabilities in order of how common they are, to motivate us to learn about them:
+1. out-of-bounds writes
+2. improper neutralization of input during web page generation
+3. improper neutralization of input used in SQL commands
+4. out-of-bounds reads

+and here are some more (unordered):
+- null pointer dereference
+- use after free (when a program tries to access memory that has already been freed)
+- hard coding credentials
+- integer overflow

+## writing secure code

+here's some terminology to consider to when writing secure code:

+#### assessment
+- analysis of the environment and the system security requirements. what piece of software does this program run in (iOS, android, etc)?
+- during this phase you create and document a security policy and plans for implementing that policy.

+#### protection
+- implementing a secuirity plan. this includes implementing security controls, such as firewalls, intrusion detection systems, and antivirus software.

+#### detection
+- identifying security incidents. this includes monitoring the network for unusual activity, such as unauthorized access attempts.

+#### response
+- responding to security incidents. this includes investigating the incident, containing the incident, and recovering from the incident.

 ## ssh'ing into an ip address